-An Adverse Drug Reaction is any undesirable or unintended side effect(s) to any medications and vaccines
+An adverse drug reaction is any undesirable or unintended side effect to any medications (or ingredients), vaccines, anaesthetic gases or other agents.

 It is important you have a record of any medications you have taken that have caused side effects.